Mo7amed7osam/Rabit-Game/README.md

 - **Graphics**: Java AWT and custom textures

 ---

-## 📂 Project Structure
-- `src/Assets`: Contains all the textures and sound files.
-- `src/Game.java`: Main entry point for the game.
-- `src/GameMechanics`: Handles collision detection, score updates, and level difficulty.

 ## 📦 Installation
 1. Clone the repository
 2. Compile and run the game: